Carl-London-Tech/Ai-history-museum-scene/README.txt

+Please note this project was created before I spent time learning how to code in order to meet the hackathon deadline.

+I have left the project as it was when I submitted it.

 "History AI Museum Game"

 The scene is designed to help people memorize the dates of key historical milestones that AI has reached.